-8 (4) Nearly 90 percent of in vitro pregnancies do not survive the first trimester where cardiac 9 activity is not detected in the gestational sac.
-10 (5) Fetal heartbeat, therefore, has become a key medical predictor that an unborn human 11 individual will reach live birth.
-12 (6) Cardiac activity begins at a biologically identifiable moment in time, normally when the 13 fetal heart is formed in the gestational sac.
-14 (7) The State of West Virginia has legitimate interests from the outset of the pregnancy in 15 protecting the health of the woman and the life of an unborn human individual who may be born.
-16 (8) In order to make an informed choice about whether to continue her pregnancy, the 17 pregnant woman has a legitimate interest in knowing the likelihood of the fetus surviving to full-18 term birth based upon the presence of cardiac activity.
-19 (b) This article applies only to intrauterine pregnancies. §16-2P-3.
-Intrauterine pregnancies; persons intending to perform an abortion; detectable fetal heartbeat; rule-making.
-1 (a) A person who intends to perform or induce an abortion on a pregnant woman shall 2 determine whether there is a detectable fetal heartbeat of the unborn human individual the 3 pregnant woman is carrying.
-The method of determining the presence of a fetal heartbeat shall 4 be consistent with the person's good faith understanding of standard medical practice, provided 5 that if rules have been adopted under subsection (b) of this section, the method chosen shall be 6 one that is consistent with the rules.
-The person who determines the presence or absence of a 7 fetal heartbeat shall record in the pregnant woman's medical record the estimated gestational age 8 of the unborn human individual, the method used to test for a fetal heartbeat, the date and time 9 of the test, and the results of the test.
+(4) Nearly 90 percent of in vitro pregnancies do not survive the first trimester where cardiac activity is not detected in the gestational sac.

+- (5) Fetal heartbeat, therefore, has become a key medical predictor that an unborn human individual will reach live birth. - 12 (6) Cardiac activity begins at a biologically identifiable moment in time, normally when the 13 fetal heart is formed in the gestational sac. - (7) The State of West Virginia has legitimate interests from the outset of the pregnancy in protecting the health of the woman and the life of an unborn human individual who may be born. - (8) In order to make an informed choice about whether to continue her pregnancy, the pregnant woman has a legitimate interest in knowing the likelihood of the fetus surviving to full-term birth based upon the presence of cardiac activity. - (b) This article applies only to intrauterine pregnancies.

+§16-2Q-3.
+Intrauterine pregnancies; persons intending to perform an abortion; detectable fetal heartbeat; rulemaking.

+(a) A person who intends to perform or induce an abortion on a pregnant woman shall determine whether there is a detectable fetal heartbeat of the unborn human individual the pregnant woman is carrying.
+The method of determining the presence of a fetal heartbeat shall be consistent with the person's good faith understanding of standard medical practice, provided that if rules have been adopted under subsection (b) of this section, the method chosen shall be one that is consistent with the rules.
+The person who determines the presence or absence of a fetal heartbeat shall record in the pregnant woman's medical record the estimated gestational age of the unborn human individual, the method used to test for a fetal heartbeat, the date and time of the test, and the results of the test.

-with §29A-3-1 et seq. of this code to implement this section specifying the appropriate methods of performing an examination for the purpose of determining the presence of a fetal heartbeat of an unborn individual based on standard medical practice.
+(b) The State Director of Health shall propose rules for legislative approval in accordance with §29A-3-1 et seq. of this code to implement this section specifying the appropriate methods of performing an examination for the purpose of determining the presence of a fetal heartbeat of an unborn individual based on standard medical practice.